ropensci/epubr/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
+* This is a new release resubmission.

+This resubmission fixes a broken url in the documentation.

+This resubmission also incorporates additional functionality and documentation.
+All package builds, tests, and checks have been redone.

 ## Downstream dependencies